csharp1994/Simple-Words-Counter/README.md

 # Simple-Words-Counter

-Scans a text file and creates a sorted list of each word and the number of times it occurs.
+A very basic JFrame GUI to demonstrate a document scanning word counter.
+It accepts a custom string or can default to using the declaration of independence.
+It outputs an excel spreadsheet with the word count results.

-Sorted by decending value of occurances and secondarily sorted alphabetically by word.
+Result are sorted by decending value of occurances and secondarily sorted alphabetically by word.

-Punctuation and the words "of", "the", "to", "and", and "for" are ignored.
+Punctuation and the common words "of", "the", "to", "and", and "for" are ignored.

-Creates an excel spreadsheet with the sorted list.